Find Your Perfect School

 Employment and Labor Relations

 This course covers the management issues related to individual and group performance in the organization.
 Students study the relationships between employees and managers, among other stakeholders.

 Training and Employee Development

 The course focuses on effective and efficient strategies for employee development including training, motivation, and morale.
-Students explore job and task analysis in relation to employee development, too.
+Students explore job and task analysis about employee development, too.

 Compensation and Benefits

 This course is an exploration of the development, implementation, and evaluation of the compensation and benefits packages in organizations.
 Compensation systems are analyzed in terms of legal and organizational perspectives.